 Notion's pricing page reads clean: $10 per user per month for the Plus plan, billed annually.
 Easy mental math.
 Thirty people?
 Three hundred a month.
-Three hundred sixty a year per seat.
+Three sixty a year per seat.

-Except that's not what most teams actually pay.
-By the time a 30-person team has been on Notion for 18 months, the real line item looks more like $550–700/month.
+By the time a 30-person team has been on Notion for 18 months, the real line item is more like $550–700/month.
+Sometimes higher.
 This piece walks through where the extra $250+ comes from, and what switching would and wouldn't save.

 Where the real cost hides